kpet/clvk/README.md

 ### Group size

-clvk implementation is grouping commands waiting for a call to clFlush or any blocking calls (clFinish, clWaitForEvents, etc.) to flush group.
+clvk is grouping commands and waiting for a call to `clFlush` or any blocking calls (`clFinish`, `clWaitForEvents`, etc.) to submit those groups for execution.

 clvk has 2 variables to allow to flush group earlier depending on the number of commands in the group: